amohapatra3/course-enroll-app/README.md

 ## Getting started

-To use the app,follow these steps:
+To use the app, follow these steps:

-- Open terminal and run the following command:
+1. Open **terminal** and run the following command:

 ```
 git clone https://github.com/amohapatra3/course-enroll-app.git

 ```

-- The command will create a new folder on your computer with the same name as the repository.
+2. The command will create a new folder on your computer with the same name as the repository.
 Navigate to the folder by running the following command:

 ```
 cd course-enroll-app
 ```

-- You will need npm packages to run the app.
+3. You will need npm packages to run the app.
 In order to install the necessary packages, run the following command:

 ```
 npm install
 ```

-- Once you have installed the packages, run the following command:
+4. Once you have installed the packages, run the following command:

 ```
 npm start
 ```

-- You will now see the app deployed on your default browser at `localhost:3000`
+5. You will now see the app deployed on your default browser at `localhost:3000`.

 ---